Church's Texas Chicken: Oklahoma restaurant closures

 In 2015, the Oklahoma Tax Commission shuttered 15 Church's Chicken restaurants owned by the Reciprocity Restaurant Group LLC, for not paying more than $400,000 in sales taxes to the state of Oklahoma.

 Data breach

 In 2019, Church's Chicken launched an investigation into a data breach of their payment processing systems.
-At least 160 company-owned restaurants in 11 states were impacted.
+At least 160 company-owned restaurants in 11 states were affected.

 COVID-19 pandemic

 In response to the COVID-19 pandemic, most Church's Chicken restaurants closed their dining rooms and continued their drive-thru, counter, takeout and delivery services.

 In March 2020, company executives announced a franchisee relief plan, where Church's Chicken franchisees could defer 50% of their royalties and ad fund contributions for the next four weeks.